 Service is included in approved waiver.
 There is no change in service specifications.
 Service is included in approved waiver.
 The service specifications have been modified.
+Service is not included in the approved waiver.

 Non-medical care, supervision, and socialization provided to a functionally impaired adult.
 Companions may assist or supervise the participant with light housekeeping tasks.
 Providers may also perform light housekeeping tasks that are incidental to the care and supervision of the participant.
-The provision of companion services does not entail hands-on care or assistance with activities of daily living; the Companion Care service does not duplicate the provision of the Personal Care II service.
+The provision of companion services does not entail hands-on care or assistance with activities of daily living; the Companion Care - Agency service does not duplicate the provision of the Personal Care II service.
 This service is provided in accordance with a therapeutic goal in the service plan.